Boscoe Holder: Death

 Holder died at the age of 85 in 2007, at his home in Newtown, Port of Spain.
 He had suffered from prostate cancer, as well as complications from diabetes.

 Awards and honours

-In 1973, in recognition of Boscoe Holder's contribution to the Arts, the government of Trinidad and Tobago awarded him the Hummingbird Medal (gold) and named a street after him.
+In 1973, in recognition of Boscoe Holder's contribution to the arts, the government of Trinidad and Tobago awarded him the gold Hummingbird Medal and named a street after him.

-In 1978, the Venezuelan government presented him with the Francisco De Miranda award.
+In 1978, the Venezuelan government presented him with the Francisco de Miranda award.

-Then-Mayor of Washington DC declared 22 May 1983 as Boscoe Holder and Geoffrey Holder Day, in recognition of the brothers' contribution to the arts.
+The Mayor of Washington DC declared 22 May 1983 as Boscoe Holder and Geoffrey Holder Day, in recognition of their contribution to the arts.

-On 7 April 1991, Boscoe Holder, his son Christian, and brother Geoffrey received, in Philadelphia, the first Drexel University Award for International Excellence.
+On 7 April 1991 in Philadelphia, Boscoe Holder, Christian Holder, and Geoffrey Holder received the first Drexel University Award for International Excellence.

-On 31 October 2003, Boscoe Holder was awarded an Honorary Degree of Doctor of Letters (DLitt) by the University of the West Indies.
+On 31 October 2003, Boscoe Holder was awarded an honorary degree Doctor of Letters degree by the University of the West Indies.